Pacifique Niyongabire

-Pacifique Niyongabire (born 15 March 2000) is a Burundian professional footballer who plays as a winger for the Tampa Bay Rowdies in the USL Championship and the Burundi national team.
+Pacifique Niyongabire (born 15 March 2000) is a Burundian professional footballer who plays as a winger for the Loudoun United FC in the USL Championship and the Burundi national team.

 Early life

 Niyongabire was born in Burundi, and spent his early childhood in Tanzania, before migrating to Australia with his family at age seven.
 In Australia, he played youth football with the Playford City Patriots and Gawler, before joining Adelaide United at age 17.

 Club career

 Niyongabire was initially given a scholarship to the Adelaide United Football Schools, after being discovered by the club.
 He began playing for the Adelaide United NPL team in the second-tier NPL South Australia.
 On 14 January 2018, he was called up to the Adelaide United first team in the A-League Men, making his professional debut against Sydney.
 In March 2018, he signed a two-and-a-half year scholarship contract with the first team.
 On 30 July 2020, he scored his first A-League goal against Perth Glory.
 In June 2021, he departed the club, upon the expiry of his contract.

 In August 2021, he signed with Perth Glory in the A-League Men, following a successful pre-season trial.
 In December 2022, he terminated his contract by mutual consent with the club to pursue another playing opportunity.

 In December 2022, he signed with Canadian Premier League club Valour FC for the 2023 season.
 Niyongabire made his debut for Valour FC on 16 April 2023 against York United, recording an assist in the match.
 He scored his first goal for the club on 20 May 2023 against Pacific FC.

 In January 2024, he joined USL Championship club Tampa Bay Rowdies for an undisclosed fee.

+On March 10, 2026, Loudoun United of the USL Championship announced they had signed Niyongabire through the 2026 season.